Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/edgekv-hello-world.md

 +++
 title = 'EdgeKV Hello World'
 draft = false
-description = "The Hello World example demonstrates how you can use EdgeWorkers and EdgeKV to implement a simple Dynamic Content Assembly use case whereby the HTML response is dynamically constructed on the edge based on the content of the Accept-Language header in the client request.
-It also shows how you could use the getText() helper method." categories = ['Developer Tools'] modules = ['create-response', 'edgekv'] icon = ''
+categories = ['Developer Tools'] modules = ['create-response', 'edgekv'] icon = ''